 The Duke HEP neutrino group's research touches on astrophysical and cosmological topics, in particular on neutrinos from core collapse supernovae and other astrophysical sources.

-Cosmology-related projects in the Duke HEP neutrino group:
+Astrophysics-related projects in the Duke HEP neutrino group:

 - Super-Kamiokande: a large water Cherenkov detector in Japan sensitive to astrophysical neutrinos over a wide range of energies

 - Long Baseline Neutrino Experiment: the next-generation large neutrino detector in the United States